 Julieta is a Registered Nurse who obtained her Bachelor of Science in Nursing at the University of SantoTomas College of Nursing in the Philippines.
 She holds a PhD in Educational Management at Philippine Normal University in the Philippines.

-Julieta has an extensive background having served as Clinical Instructor and Clinical Coordinator in San Pablo College, College of Nursing,San Pablo City, Philippines.
+Julieta has an extensive background having served as Clinical Instructor and Clinical Coordinator in San Pablo College, College of Nursing, San Pablo City, Philippines.
 She also worked as a Reviewer and Professor at San Pablo College of Nursing in the Philippines.
 When she came to the U.S., she worked as a Charge Nurse, in Admissions, as a Treatment Nurse, and Relief Supervisor at different facilities (Cedar Crest, Los Altos Sub-Acute, Evergreen Health Care, Springs Road Healthcare).
 Among all of the responsibilities she has assumed, she enjoys being an educator.

-Christine Reyes, LVN/DSD, Instructor
+Christine Weber, Assistant Administrator/Instructor

 Christine graduated from Solano College of Nursing Vocational Nursing Program and Nursing Assistant Course.
-She has been working at International School of Nursing formerly Solano College of Nursing for the past fourteen (14) years.
-She also works as LVN Charge Nurse at Springs Road Health Care.
+She has been working at International School of Nursing formerly Solano College of Nursing for the past twenty (20) years.
+She worked as a charge nurse at Pine Ridge Care and Rehab in San Rafael.
+She also worked as a charge nurse and treatment nurse at Springs Road Healthcare in Vallejo.